Thomas Wenski: Archbishop of Miami

-On April 20, 2010, Wenski was appointed the fourth Archbishop of the Archdiocese of Miami by Pope Benedict XVI.
+On April 20, 2010, Wenski was appointed the fourth Archbishop of Miami by Pope Benedict XVI.
 Following his appointment, he said he was "humbled by the Holy Father's confidence in me and aware of my own limitations and shortcomings..."
 He succeeded Archbishop Favalora.
 He became the first native of the archdiocese to become its archbishop.
 Wenski was installed at the Cathedral of Saint Mary on June 1, 2010.
 At the end of June, he received the pallium, a vestment worn by metropolitan bishops, from Benedict XVI at St. Peter's Basilica.

 On February 2, 2012, Wenski celebrated a Pontifical High Mass, a solemn form of Tridentine Mass, the first such celebration in the state of Florida in more than 40 years.
 Wenski has created the annual Archbishop's Motorcycle Ride, in part due to his enjoying of motorcycles, to raise money for St. Luke's Patient Addiction Recovery Center.

-In June 2015, Wenski reacted to the US Supreme Court decision that legalized same sex marriage by comparing it to the Dred Scott decision.
-That Supreme Court decision in 1857 effectively classified enslaved African-Americans as being property, not people.
+In June 2015, Wenski reacted to the US Supreme Court decision Obergefell v.
+Hodges, which legalized same sex marriage, by comparing it to the Dred Scott v.
+Sandford decision.
+The latter decision, handed down in 1857, effectively classified enslaved African Americans as property rather than people.
 On August 7, 2016, Wenski and two other Catholic prelates issued a statement condemning Catholic politicians who officiate at same sex weddings.
-This came a week after then Vice President Joe Biden officiated a wedding for two male White House staff members.
+This came a week after then-Vice President Joe Biden officiated a wedding for two male White House staff members.